Mercedes S63 AMG review

 MPG, CO2 and running costs

-The six-figure S63 is more expensive than the rival Jaguar XJR, plus it’s a pricier company car choice – a higher-band earner will pay £16,614 a year in tax.
+The six-figure S63 is more expensive than the rival Jaguar XJR, plus it’s a pricier company car choice – a higher-band earner will pay upwards of £15,000 a year in tax.

 Depreciation will be the biggest concern for private buyers.
-With predicted residuals of 45.4 per cent, you’re likely to lose £65,282 over three years – that’s more than the list price of a new S350 SE.
+With predicted residuals of 45.4 per cent, you’re likely to lose more than £65,000 over three years – that’s more than the list price of a new S350 SE.
 However, the Jaguar’s residuals are even worse.

-Group 50 insurance will mean high premiums, while a tax disc is £475.
+Group 50 insurance will mean high premiums, while road tax will be in the highest band.
 At least fixed-price servicing of £48 per month makes maintenance easy to budget for.

 Interior, design and technology